-- 42. Defendants, through their affirmative misrepresentations and omissions, actively concealed from the Plaintiff and Plaintiff's physicians and healthcare providers the true and significant risks associated with Saxagliptin. - 43.
-Because of Defendants' actions, Plaintiff and Plaintiff's physicians and healthcare providers were unaware, and could not have reasonably known or have learned through reasonable diligence, that Plaintiff had been exposed to the risks identified in this Complaint, and that those risks were the result of Defendants' acts, omissions, and misrepresentations. - 44.
-No limitations period ought to accrue until Plaintiff knew or reasonably should have known of some causal connection between the use of Saxagliptin and the harm suffered as a result.
-As such, Plaintiff hereby invokes the discovery rule since this Complaint is filed well within the statutory period after Plaintiff knew or should have known the facts alleged herein.

-- 45. Additionally, the accrual and running of any applicable statute of limitations has been tolled because of Defendants' fraudulent concealment. - 46.
-Additionally, each Defendant is equitably estopped from asserting any limitations defense by its fraudulent concealment and other misconduct as described in this Complaint.
+- 46. Defendants, through their affirmative misrepresentations and omissions, actively concealed from the Plaintiff and Plaintiff's physicians and healthcare providers the true and significant risks associated with Saxagliptin. - 47.
+As a result of Defendants' actions, Plaintiff and Plaintiff's physicians and healthcare providers were unaware, and could not have reasonably known or have learned through reasonable diligence, that Plaintiff had been exposed to the risks identified in this Complaint, and that those risks were the result of Defendants' acts, omissions, and misrepresentations. - 48.
+No limitations period ought to accrue until such time as Plaintiff knew or reasonably should have known of some causal connection between the use of Saxagliptin and the harm suffered as a result.
+As such, Plaintiff hereby invokes the discovery rule based on the fact that this Complaint is filed well within the statutory period after Plaintiff knew or should have known the facts alleged herein. - 49.
+Additionally, the accrual and running of any applicable statute of limitations has been tolled by reason of Defendants' fraudulent concealment. - 50.
+Additionally, each Defendant is equitably estopped from asserting any limitations defense by virtue of its fraudulent concealment and other misconduct as described in this Complaint.

+VIII.
 CAUSES OF ACTION